Accelerating ERM for data-driven algorithm design using output-sensitive techniques

-The classic approach to the design and analysis of combinatorial algorithms (e.g.\ \cite{kleinberg2006algorithm}) considers worst-case problem instances on which the guarantees of the algorithm, say running time or memory usage or the quality of solution, must hold.
-However, in several applications of algorithms in practice, such as aligning genomic sequences or designing online ad auctions, one often ends up solving multiple related problem instances {(often not corresponding to the worst-case)}. {The data-driven algorithm design paradigm captures this common setting and allows the design and analysis of algorithms that use machine learning to learn how to solve the instances which come from the same domain \cite{gupta2016pac,balcan2020data}}.
-Typically there are large (possibly infinite) parameterized algorithm families to choose from, and data-driven algorithm design approaches provide techniques to select algorithm parameters that provably perform well for instances from the same domain.
-Data-driven algorithms have been proposed and analyzed for a wide variety of combinatorial problems, including clustering, computational biology, mechanism design, graph-based semi-supervised learning, and integer programming \cite{balcan2018general,balcan2019learning,balcan2021much,balcan2021sample,balcan2021data,bartlett2022generalization}. {But most of the prior work has focused on {\it sample efficiency} of learning good algorithms from the parameterized families, and a major open question for this line of research is to design {\it computationally efficient} learning algorithms \cite{gupta2020data,blum2021learning}.}\looseness-1
+The classic approach to the design and analysis of combinatorial algorithms (e.g.\ \cite{kleinberg2006algorithm}) considers worst-case problem instances on which the guarantees of the algorithm, say running time or the quality of solution, must hold.
+However, in several applications of algorithms in practice, such as aligning genomic sequences or pricing online ads, one often ends up solving multiple related problem instances {(often not corresponding to the worst-case)}. {The data-driven algorithm design paradigm captures this common setting and allows the design and analysis of algorithms that use machine learning to learn how to solve the instances which come from the same domain \cite{gupta2016pac,balcan2020data}}.
+Typically there are large (often infinite) parameterized algorithm families to choose from, and data-driven algorithm design approaches provide techniques to select algorithm parameters that provably perform well for instances from the same domain.
+Data-driven algorithms have been proposed and analyzed for a variety of combinatorial problems, including clustering, computational biology, mechanism design, integer programming, semi-supervised learning and low-rank approximation \cite{balcan2018general,balcan2019learning,balcan2021much,balcan2021sample,balcan2021data,bartlett2022generalization}. {But most of the prior work has focused on {\it sample efficiency} of learning good algorithms from the parameterized families, and a major open question for this line of research is to design {\it computationally efficient} learning algorithms \cite{gupta2020data,blum2021learning}.}\looseness-1